danmann4/Misc/README.md

    In this case its used to predict the uncertainty around estimated housing prices.
    The data set used (Housingprices.csv) is the same as that for the gradient descent example.

+   ### AtoB Example
+   This is a typical A/B case study where we are trying to make some conclusions about proportions and continuous variable distributions for an online dataset.
+   This showcases our classic statistical tool set of power analysis, ANOVAs, post-hoc testing, etc.

    ### Spectral Processing

    These are just two algorithms that came quite in handy for spectral signal processing...